jastuccio/react-redux-udemy/README.md

 ## Class vs Functional components

-- Class component when we want that to be aware of itself to kee state vs dummy functional to e.g. only render to the screen
+- Class component when we want that to be aware of itself via state vs dummy functional to e.g. only render to the screen

 ### FUNCTIONAL
 ```javascript